Is Sexual Orientation a Protected Class: Everything You Need to Know

 The best way for companies to avoid discrimination claims based on gender identity and sexual orientation is to have a clear vision, a positive corporate culture, and include diversity in their mission and vision statement.
 Employers need to be educated on the importance of diversity at the workplace and the positive culture has to be reinforced by managers.

 If you need help with sexual orientation as a protected class, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.